TeamGloomy/TeamGloomy.github.io/pages/mydoc/camera.md

 ## DSF Plugin - Pi Cam only

-There us a DSF plugin for using a camera.
+There is a DSF plugin for using a pi camera.
 Information and instructions can be found [here](https://github.com/TLAS11/DWC-PiWebcam)